 2. Psychological Depth

-What motivates the choices characters make How trauma, fear, longing, or identity shape the narrative What the film reveals about human behavior
+What motivates the choices characters make?
+How do trauma, fear, longing, or identity shape the narrative?
+What does the film reveal about human behavior.

 3. Symbolism & Story Structure

-How visual cues deepen meaning How pacing, framing, and silence tell the real story How themes evolve from beginning to end
+How visual cues deepen meaning, how pacing, framing, and silence tell the real story, and how themes evolve from beginning to end

 This blend of emotion, psychology, and cinematic craft is what defines BackStoryMovies.